RicoJia/ricojia.github.io/_posts/2022/2022-01-15-deep-learning-gradient-check.markdown

 \end{gather*}
 $$

-One way to reduce this error is to do
+One way to reduce this error is to **use central difference formula** to verify your grads are correct:

 $$
 \begin{gather*}